 Portable bathrooms are available at the beach entrance near the trestle but anything else you need will have to be carried in.

 The hike down the trail is defiantly worth the trip and you will be rewarded by one of the last unspoiled (except for the train track) stretches of accessible Southern California coast.

 The original 1946 wooden Trestle bridge pictured above has been replaced with a seven million dollars concrete structure.
 The new bridge will save about $250,000 dollars a year in upkeep.
 The bridge is still a trestle, just not made of wood.

 Trestles still is a secluded surfing spot, but a little bit of Southern California surfing history was lost with the replacement of the wooden bridge.
-One highlight of the new concrete bridge are the letters TRESTLES built into the new structure.
+One highlight of the new concrete bridge is the letters TRESTLES built into the new structure.

 Trestles Trivia: Trestles was mentioned in the1963 “Surfin USA” song.
 The Marine Corps still uses Middles for practicing amphibious landings.